“ASIAN FUTURES, WITHOUT ASIANS”

 The quick-paced presentation is interspersed with images and clips from dozens of futuristic movies and TV shows, as Suparak delivers anecdotes, trivia, and historical documents (including photographs, ads, and cultural artifacts) from the histories of film, art, architecture, design, fashion, food, and martial arts.
 Suparak discusses the implications of not only borrowing heavily from Asian cultures, but decontextualizing and misrepresenting them, while excluding Asian contributors.

 Asian futures, without Asians was commissioned by The Wattis Institute for Contemporary Arts as part of their Trinh T. Minh-ha season.
-It’s one part of Suparak’s multipart research series of the same name, which includes videos, collages, essays, publications, and other creative projects.
+It’s one part of Suparak’s multipart research series of the same name, which includes videos, installations, collages, essays, publications, and other projects.

 Los Angeles premiere of Asian futures, without Asians.
 A conversation between Astria Suparak and writer and media creative Jason Concepcion will follow the presentation.